 What about parents and other visitors coming in to school?

-My child has been offered a place in school during school closure.
 What if my child feels ill?
 Should they come to school?

 Your young person’s Director of Learning for Progress will be sending regular contact emails to you directly.
 We will also be updating our school Twitter accounts with information moving forward, alongside our central emails.

 This year all school uniform can be bought online from one of our two suppliers:

 PSU of Poynton Ltd, Poynton High School 01625 876 885 www.phs.uniform4you.co.uk

 To access the site and place an order you will need to enter the password: Yewtree1

 If you have any queries please contact the team via email@example.com and they will be happy to help with any sizing queries.